ITSpecialist111/ai_automation_suggester/README.md

 # AI Automation Suggester

 An AI-powered Home Assistant custom integration that suggests automations based on your entities.
+The Ultimate "Matt" mode.

 ## Features